 Searchers were led by dogs to the home of Aaron Carrier in Rosewood.
 Carrier was the nephew of Sarah Carrier, who did the laundry for Taylor.

-The horde of white men dragged Carrier out of his house, tied him to a car and dragged him to Sumner, where he was cut loose and beaten.
+The white men dragged Carrier out of his house, tied him to a car and dragged him to Sumner, where he was cut loose and beaten.

 Sheriff Walker intervened, putting Carrier in his car and driving him to Gainesville, where he was placed under the protective custody of the sheriff there.